kannanjayachandran/Swift/1. Basics/Readme.md

 ## Variables and Constants

 Variables are declared using the `var` keyword, and are mutable.
 Constants are declared using the `let` keyword, and are immutable.
+Swift supports type annotation.

 ## Strings